Joy V. Goldsmith

 in the context of palliative care and hospice, for the last decade.
 Her numerous publications

-in clinical as well as communication journals address health clinician curriculum,
+in clinical as well as communication journals address health communication training,

-nurse training in communication, team-based communication in health care, and family
+oncology nurse training, interprofessional communication in health care, and family

 A long-time collaborator with a team of health communication and clinical scholars,

-Joy is a regular speaker at national healthcare conferences, sharing COMFORT, a communication-driven
+Joy is a regular speaker at national conferences, sharing COMFORT, a communication-driven

 training curriculum, with multidisciplinary health clinicians.
 She is co-founder and